fenago/ansible-course/md/Lab_4.md

     "state": "started",
 ```

-You could create and execute a series of ad hoc commands to replicate
-the six shell commands given in the preceding and run them all
-individually.
-With a bit of cleverness, you should reduce this from six
-commands (for example, the Ansible [service] module can both
-enable a service at boot time and restart it in one ad hoc command).
-However, you would still ultimately end up with at least three or four
-ad hoc commands, and if you want to run these again later on another
-server, you will need to refer to your notes to figure out how you did
-it.

-A playbook is hence a far more valuable way to approach this---not only
+A playbook is a far more valuable way to approach this---not only
 will it perform all of the steps in one go, but it will also give you a
 record of how it was done for you to refer to later on.
 There are
 multiple ways to do this, but consider the following as an example: